 They're revaluating and reinventing their lives in ways large and small.

-The divorce rate among women over 55 saw double-digit growth from 2015-16 and many are getting remarried in their 50s.
+While nationwide the divorce rate is declining, older people are bucking this trend with the median age of divorce increasing.
 More than half of new clothing, household items and furnishings are purchased by people over 50.
 They're going back to university, starting new relationships and buying new homes.
 They're reshaping their lives and looking nothing like their peers of a generation ago.
 Plenty of others are embracing single life.
-One-third of people over 55 have never married - a figure which has doubled during the past 15 years.
-More than half of women over 50 always expect to be sexually active.
+And more than half of women over 50 always expect to be sexually active.
 Imagine the opportunities here in fashion, gym memberships, cosmetics, hospitality and holidays.

-This group is also challenging traditional work patterns.
-One-third of Australian start-ups are founded by over 55s - not the image the movie industry has perfected when marketing the entrepreneurial stereotype, where everyone is 20 years old and rides around the open-plan office on a scooter.
-They're also embracing the gig economy and people over 50 will account for most of the self-employed workforce by 2024.
+Across the ditch one third of start-ups are founded by over 55s.
+And globally this group is also challenging traditional work patterns.
+The highest rate of business start-ups in the US is among people 55-64.
+This is not the image the movie industry has perfected when marketing the entrepreneurial stereotype, where everyone is 20 years old and rides around the open-plan office on a scooter.
+New Zealanders over 50 already account for most of the self-employed workforce.
 And, despite what many assume, they're not blindly loyal to brands.
 Change is in their generational DNA and they'll happily move on from products or services that no longer meet their needs.
 They are happy to forge new relationships with brands and people.